hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> <b>Bridge Enabled</b> </td>
-<td> Indicates whether a bridge interface should be added on top of the interface for the corresponding network: True or False.
+<td> Indicates whether a bridge interface should be added on top of the interface for the corresponding network.

 <p>For the public network, set to <b>False</b>.
-The default is <b>False</b> for all provided networks.</p>
+The default is <b>False</b> and should not be changed for nova_flat or IPMI networks.</p>

 </td>

 </tr>

 <tr style="background-color: #f8f8f8;">